matomo-org/matomo-sdk-ios/README.md

 ## Advanced Usage
 ### Manual dispatching

-The PiwikTracker will dispatch events every 30 seconds automatically.
+The MatomoTracker will dispatch events every 30 seconds automatically.
 If you want to dispatch events manually, you can use the `dispatch()` function.
 You can, for example, dispatch whenever the application enter the background.

 ```
 func applicationDidEnterBackground(_ application: UIApplication) {
-  PiwikTracker.shared?.dispatch()
+  MatomoTracker.shared?.dispatch()
 }
 ```

 ### Session Management

-The PiwikTracker starts a new session whenever the application starts.
+The MatomoTracker starts a new session whenever the application starts.
 If you want to start a new session manually, you can use the `startNewSession()` function.
 You can, for example, start a new session whenever the user enters the application.

 ```
 func applicationWillEnterForeground(_ application: UIApplication) {
-  PiwikTracker.shared?.startNewSession()
+  MatomoTracker.shared?.startNewSession()
 }
 ```

 ### Logging

-The PiwikTracker per default logs `warning` and `error` messages to the console.
+The MatomoTracker per default logs `warning` and `error` messages to the console.
 You can change the `LogLevel`.

 ```
-PiwikTracker.shared?.logger = DefaultLogger(minLevel: .verbose)
+MatomoTracker.shared?.logger = DefaultLogger(minLevel: .verbose)
-PiwikTracker.shared?.logger = DefaultLogger(minLevel: .debug)
+MatomoTracker.shared?.logger = DefaultLogger(minLevel: .debug)
-PiwikTracker.shared?.logger = DefaultLogger(minLevel: .info)
+MatomoTracker.shared?.logger = DefaultLogger(minLevel: .info)
-PiwikTracker.shared?.logger = DefaultLogger(minLevel: .warning)
+MatomoTracker.shared?.logger = DefaultLogger(minLevel: .warning)
-PiwikTracker.shared?.logger = DefaultLogger(minLevel: .error)
+MatomoTracker.shared?.logger = DefaultLogger(minLevel: .error)
 ```

 You can also write your own `Logger` and send the logs wherever you want.
 Just write a new class/struct an let it conform to the `Logger` protocol.

 ### Custom User Agent
-The `PiwikTracker` will create a default user agent derived from the WKWebView user agent.
+The `MatomoTracker` will create a default user agent derived from the WKWebView user agent.
-You can instantiate the `PiwikTracker` using your own user agent.
+You can instantiate the `MatomoTracker` using your own user agent.

 ```
-PiwikTracker.configureSharedInstance(withSiteID: "5", baseURL: URL(string: "http://your.server.org/path-to-piwik/piwik.php")!, userAgent: "Your custom user agent")
+MatomoTracker.configureSharedInstance(withSiteID: "5", baseURL: URL(string: "http://your.server.org/path-to-matomo/piwik.php")!, userAgent: "Your custom user agent")
 ```

 ### Objective-C compatibility

 Version 4 of this SDK is written in Swift, but you can use it in your Objective-C project as well.
-If you don't want to update you can still use the unsupported older [version 3](https://github.com/piwik/piwik-sdk-ios/tree/version-3).
+If you don't want to update you can still use the unsupported older [version 3](https://github.com/matomo-org/piwik-sdk-ios/tree/version-3).
 Using the Swift SDK from Objective-C should be pretty straight forward.

 ```
-[PiwikTracker configureSharedInstanceWithSiteID:@"5" baseURL:[NSURL URLWithString:@"http://your.server.org/path-to-piwik/piwik.php"] userAgent:nil];
+[MatomoTracker configureSharedInstanceWithSiteID:@"5" baseURL:[NSURL URLWithString:@"http://your.server.org/path-to-matomo/piwik.php"] userAgent:nil];
-[PiwikTracker shared] trackWithView:@[@"example"] url:nil];
+[MatomoTracker shared] trackWithView:@[@"example"] url:nil];
-[[PiwikTracker shared] trackWithEventWithCategory:@"category" action:@"action" name:nil number:nil];
+[[MatomoTracker shared] trackWithEventWithCategory:@"category" action:@"action" name:nil number:nil];
-[[PiwikTracker shared] dispatch];
+[[MatomoTracker shared] dispatch];
 ```

 ### Sending custom events